padnom/goat-cali/resources/readme.md

 - Added `CharacterTest.cs` for `Character` class validation.

 #### Refactor:

 refactor: classes, add tests, and improve error handling Refactored multiple classes to use the `sealed` keyword for better performance and maintainability.
 Implemented the Result pattern for more robust error handling.

+### Step 5

+#### Red Test:

+test: Red - add unit test for Fellowship's AddMember method Added the `FellowshipTests` class.
+Implemented the `AddMember_ValidCharacter_ShouldAddSuccessfully` test method, which verifies that a valid character can be added to a `Fellowship` instance.
+The test arranges a new `Fellowship` and `Character` with a `Weapon`, acts by adding the character to the fellowship, and asserts the success of the addition and the correct string representation of the fellowship.